The Neurological Exam Explained

-Walking: the way a person walks (or their gait) tells us a lot about how well the nervous system is working.
+The way a person walks (or their gait) tells us a lot about how well the nervous system is working.
 We look for muscle weakness, foot drop, imbalance, and speed.
 We will also have a person walk on their toes, heels, and in a straight line (heel to toe) to check their balance and the strength of different muscle groups.

-Reflexes: these are involuntary movements controlled by the spinal cord.
+These are involuntary movements controlled by the spinal cord.
 Absent, unequal, or weak reflexes indicate a lesion on the spinal cord.
 Exaggerated reflexes or clonus (rhythmic muscle movements/oscillations) can also be a result of spinal cord lesions.

-Balance: one of the most common ways of assessing balance is to have the person stand up straight and close their eyes.
+One of the most common ways of assessing balance is to have the person stand up straight and close their eyes.
 If they lose their balance with their eyes closed this is usually a sign of a spinal cord lesion.

-Coordination: to test coordination we check to see how well a person can do fine movements, such as tapping their fingers together, rapidly moving their hand, and by moving their finger back and forth from their nose to the doctor’s finger.
+To test coordination we check to see how well a person can do fine movements, such as tapping their fingers together, rapidly moving their hand, and by moving their finger back and forth from their nose to the doctor’s finger.
 Another way to assess coordination is to have the person run the heel of their right foot up and down their left shin, and vice versa.
 These coordination tests tell us how well a part of the brain called the cerebellum is functioning.

-Strength: we will have the person move their arms and legs against resistance to see how strong they are, and if both sides of the body are equally strong.
+We will have the person move their arms and legs against resistance to see how strong they are, and if both sides of the body are equally strong.
 To do this we have the person push and pull our hands with their arms and legs, and squeeze our fingers.

-Range of Motion: If the person has spasticity of the muscles it will limit how much movement they have in their joints.
+If the person has spasticity of the muscles it will limit how much movement they have in their joints.
 Moving the joints of the legs and arms helps us to determine how severe muscle spasticity is.

-I hope this helps you understand what it is your doctor is looking for every time you go in for your check ups!
+I hope this helps you understand what it is your doctor is looking for every time you go in for your checkups!
 Have you ever had any other exam done that left you wondering "what on earth are they looking for"?
 Let me know in the comments below!